The Prenup Trap: Premarital Agreements and Coercive Control

 The attorney steers Cheryl to a brightly lit chair across from Tom, in front of a green screen, facing a large and elaborate video camera.
 A paralegal attaches microphones to their shirts and hands them each a script.
 Cheryl flips through the document, wondering if she should have consulted with someone before signing.
 As if reading her mind, Tom squeezes her hand and reassures her, "It's just a formality, honey."
 Feeling flustered and full of love, Cheryl reads the script for the first time, aloud, while recorded, saying that she is signing the document of her own free will, that she has had the opportunity to consult a lawyer, and that she understands and accepts all the clauses.
 As the party paying for the prenup, Tom receives a certified copy of the recording and written document.
 When Cheryl requests a copy she is told she will have to pay a hefty fee.
 The signing is staged to show the more vulnerable person, usually the bride, the kind of legal counsel a lot of money can buy.
 (The entire event could have been recorded on a smartphone).
 This prenup signing—a routine among the wealthy in some communities--makes many partners feel weak and controlled even before they walk down the aisle.

 Years later, when Cheryl files for divorce, she learns about the clauses she had overlooked during the signing.
-These specified that if they later divorced, all the couple’s assets including their home and vehicles would revert to Tom, they would share joint custody of any children, Tom would not provide alimony and would provide only minimal child support.
+These specified that if they later divorced, most the couple’s assets including their home and vehicles would revert to Tom, and he would provide minimal alimony for just a year.

 Source: Liz Bannish, used with permission